 - Staying in corporate governance and providing a solution to board and managers in case of any change and new developments

-- Having deep understanding and intuitive mind and knowing the feeling and thoughts of the CEO and board directors
+- Having a deep understanding and intuitive mind and knowing the feeling and thoughts of the CEO and board directors

-Role Of A Company Secretary In A Business
+Role of A Company Secretary In A Business:

 The roles played by company secretary are important as a part of Companies House reporting requirements.
-Generally, the task of furnishing annual returns and respective documents of a company is the job of company secretary.
+Generally, the task of furnishing annual returns and respective documents of a company is the job of a company secretary.

 The annual return or confirmation statement is filed by the company secretary.
 This is a chart of some company detail that must be tallied with a made-up date or the date at which the details filed in the form was correct.
 The company secretary carries this form to Companies House before 28 days of the made-up date, in at least one time in 12 months.